 Every evening Mallory becomes a melting pot with musicians, street performers and vendors.
 The quirky side of the island is really let loose here with all the creative performers.

-It’s totally free to enter Mallory Square, and it’s one of the best free things to do in Key West.
+To enter Mallory Square is at no cost, and it’s one of the best free things to do in Key West.

 But have in mind that Mallory is the most popular place in Key West for the sunset.
-So it’s always good to be able to scope out a good spot for the show early.
+So it’s always wise to arrive early to be able to get a good spot for the spectacular show.